kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

     // here you can apply your assertions based on received stats
 ```

 For a more realistic load test, you can leverage the power of the [DataFeed](https://nbomber.com/docs/general-concepts#datafeed) and the [ClientFactory](https://nbomber.com/docs/general-concepts#clientfactory).
-With these abstractions, you will be able to inject test data, configure your HttpClient, and so on.
+With these abstractions, you will be able to inject test data, configure your HttpClient etc.

 ## Conclusion